mzc796/marionette_onos/README.md

 Installation Disc: ubuntu-22.04.4-desktop-amd64.iso

-## Build a ONOS Cluster with Mininet:
+## Build and Run an ONOS Cluster with Mininet:
 1. Download the marionette_onos.zip
 2. Extract it to the home folder and change the privilege
    ```